chhavisharma/hgcal-reco/README.md

 Once there is suitable ground truth for HGCAL we'll move to that.
 This work is supported by LDRD grant 2019-017 funded by Fermilab.

+To get all necessary software please run `install.sh`!
+You will also need to have a kaggle account and setup the kaggle api to get the dataset we're using!

+The TrackML dataset is very large on disk.
+You will need at least 300 GB of space to hold the full dataset locally.
+The default dataset that is retrieved is a ~1GB sub-sample of the training data which is enought to confirm the software works, but not really train a functioning model.

+To run the one-shot segmentation model go into `one_shot_tests` and run `python embedding_with_graphconv.py` to start training.

 Current:\
 Experiments with end-to-end reconstruction/segmentation/regression model design, with a simpler dataset for proof of concept. \
 Dataset: [kaggle page](https://www.kaggle.com/c/trackml-particle-identification/overview)\